A woman’s body is a natural wonder. By design, it can create, grow, and nurture new human life. But this design isn’t all miracles and excitement.

 While there is no known cure for this condition, many essential oils can ease the first few days of your period and the cramps that accompany them.

 Table of Contents

 - 2 Severe Menstrual Pain And Cramping

-- 3 Ease Menstrual Cramping With The 10 Best Essential Oils
+- 3 Ease Menstrual Cramping With These 10 Essential Oils

 What Causes Menstrual Cramps?

 While many women experience cramping regularly with menstruation, not all know the underlying cause.
 To better understand why a woman’s body experiences this type of pain monthly, a refresher of the female reproductive cycle is necessary.

 Each month a woman releases an egg from one of her ovaries in a process called ovulation.
 If the egg remains unfertilized, it is discharged by the body, along with the uterine lining, two weeks after ovulation during menstruation.
 The changes that the body undergoes in releasing the egg play a large part in menstrual cramping.

 When your period begins, your body experiences some of the same transitions that occur during labor.
 Hormone-like substances, known as prostaglandins, are released into your body to stop progesterone production, triggering the same uterine contractions as a laboring mother, on a smaller scale.